zeroxthreef/stsml/README.md

 `http-write-file path_str`<br>
 Write a file to the http buffer instead.
 This is loaded after scripts finish and overrides the regular buffer.

+`http-route absolute_str`<br>
+Reroute the server internally.
+Path is absolute and the root is the working directory.

 `redis-connect ip_str port_number`<br>
 Connects to a Redis server and returns 1.0 on a successful connection, 0.0 otherwise.